hendrikbgr/YandexMail-Account-Creator/README.md

 * Add random username and password. ✅
 * Print account details to in console ✅
 * Add more information to console when running ✅
-* Add ProxyScrape for Porxy Support ✅
-* Create requirements.txt file for easy installation ✅
+* Create requirements.txt file for easy installation ⚠️
-* Use 10 Minute Mail Api for verification and recovery email (paid service)

 ## Known Bugs 🐛

-* Verification process still needs to be done manually. ⚠️
+* Script Crashes when captcha is wrong ⚠️